 - Many cases of depression are thought to be triggered by a chemical imbalance in the brain.
 Certain substances called neurotransmitters are key to how the brain communicates with nerve cells.
 Imbalances in three particular neurotransmitters seem to be linked to depression: serotonin, dopamine, and norepinephrine.
 Putting the brain back into a state of chemical balance is very helpful to many depressed people.
 HOW this is done (medication vs. natural alternatives) is a crucial topic, which we will discuss below.

 - Heredity could be a factor in depression.
 Genes have been discovered that are specifically linked to bipolar disorder.
 Beyond that, if you have a history of depression in your family, you might be more likely to develop it yourself.
 Watching a family member go through depression can be difficult.
 A child who watches a depressed parent or sibling may learn to mimic that person’s behavior under certain conditions.
 But does that mean that you also will get the condition?
 Not necessarily.
-For most people “heredity depression” has more to do with environment (learned behavior) such as continually being around a person who has depression than is does a true physiological development.
+For most people, “heredity depression” has more to do with the environment (learned behavior), such as continually being around a person who has depression, than it does a true physiological development.

-- Hormone Imbalance is suspected to play a role as well, although exactly how is not totally understood.
-We do know that women are about twice as likely to suffer from depression as men, so it would seem logical that hormone imbalance is involved.
+- Hormone Imbalance is suspected of playing a role as well, although exactly how is not totally understood.
+We know that women are about twice as likely to suffer from depression as men, so it seems logical that hormone imbalance is involved.

 - Substance abuse: People who use and abuse drugs like nicotine, alcohol, and prescription medicines have a higher risk for depression.
-Researchers are not sure if depressed people become addicted in an attempt to self-medicate, or if the drug abuse actually causes the depression.
+Researchers are not sure if depressed people become addicted to self-medicate or if the drug abuse actually causes depression.
 It probably works both ways in some cases.

 What Treatments Are Available for Depression?

 Pharmaceutical companies and many doctors make an obscene amount of money selling prescription medications to those who suffer from depression.
-The concern is that when doctors prescribe powerful antidepressant drugs, it’s often a hit and miss process whereby patients become inundated with a chemical soup that gets their brain chemistry so messed up that it’s far worse than before the medications.
+The concern is that when doctors prescribe powerful antidepressant drugs, it’s often a hit-and-miss process whereby patients become inundated with a chemical soup that gets their brain chemistry so messed up that it’s far worse than before the medications.
 Antidepressant medications come with a tremendous amount of side effects.
 Some of the available antidepressants are known to cause suicidal behavior, especially in children and older adults.
-I would be very careful about using prescription antidepressants for depression especially from a trigger-happy doctor who offers medication every time tears fall.
+I would be cautious about using prescription antidepressants for depression, especially from a trigger-happy doctor who offers medication every time tears fall.
 I’m not saying there are no instances when medication is needed or helpful, but the vast majority of depressed people would be far better off if they stayed away from these drugs.
-Fortunately, there are natural remedies for depression such as dietary changes, supplementing with vitamin D3 and B vitamins, and making certain lifestyle changes.
+Fortunately, there are natural remedies for depression, such as dietary changes, supplementing with vitamin D3 and B vitamins, and making certain lifestyle changes.

 Natural Alternatives for Depression

 If the goal is to get the brain back into a state of chemical balance, there is a much more natural and safe alternative.
 Orthomolecular therapy is a treatment for depression based on bolstering low levels of certain nutrients within the body.
 Linus Pauling was one of the first proponents of orthomolecular therapy.
-He believed that most mental illness was caused by low levels of B vitamins especially vitamin B-12, vitamin C, or folic acid.
+He believed that most mental illnesses were caused by low levels of B vitamins, especially vitamin B-12, vitamin C, or folic acid.
 Supplementation with certain amino acids (tryptophan, tyrosine, and phenylalanine) is also helpful.
-The theory behind such treatments is that if we give the body enough of the natural nutrients that it is lacking, it will heal and support itself — a drastically different approach to typical conventional medicine.
+The theory behind such treatments is that if we give the body enough of the natural nutrients it lacks, it will heal and support itself — a drastically different approach to typical conventional medicine.